 The proposed Cisco Unity Connection features Cisco SpeechView, which converts voice messages to text and delivers the text version of the voice message to a user’s email inbox.
-This feature allows VA ABC users to read their voice messages and take immediate action.
+This feature allows {{ customer }} users to read their voice messages and take immediate action.
 As part of the Cisco Unity Connection unified messaging solution, the original audio version of each voice message remains available to users anywhere and anytime.
 SpeechView also transcribes and sends voice messages within minutes of being left in a user’s voice mailbox, so users do not need to learn any commands or take special action to receive text versions of their voice messages.
 Unity Connection has fully customizable data retention policies that can be tailored to meet any specific data retention needs.
 This includes the capacity to maintain voicemails for 30 days.

-Unity Connection will also be used to handle VA ABC Auto Attendants (AA).
-This will allow VA ABC to have a single point of management for all AAs and to use templates to deploy updates to AA menus.
-Each VA ABC can also have the ability to modify their locations AA as needed.
+Unity Connection will also be used to handle {{ customer }} Auto Attendants (AA).
+This will allow {{ customer }} to have a single point of management for all AAs and to use templates to deploy updates to AA menus.
+Each {{ customer }} can also have the ability to modify their locations AA as needed.
 Each store/AA/location will also have a general VM box as needed and up to 5 user options in the AA call flow.

+{%p endif %}

+{%p if imp %}

 Cisco IM and Presence

-Iron Bow will stand-up Cisco IM and Presence (IMP) for VA ABC as part of the UCM Cloud deployment.
+Iron Bow will stand-up Cisco IM and Presence (IMP) for {{ customer }} as part of the UCM Cloud deployment.
 Cisco IM and Presence consists of many components that enhance the value of a Cisco Unified Communications system.
 The main presence component of the solution is the Cisco IM and Presence Service, which incorporates the Jabber Extensible Communications Platform and supports SIP/SIMPLE and Extensible Messaging and Presence Protocol (XMPP) for collecting information regarding a user's availability status and communications capabilities.
 The user's availability status indicates whether or not the user is actively using a particular communications device such as a phone.
 The user's communications capabilities indicate the types of communications that user is capable of using, such as video conferencing, web collaboration, instant messaging, or basic audio.

 The aggregated user information captured by the Cisco IM and Presence Service enables Cisco Jabber, Cisco Unified Communications Manager applications, and third-party applications to increase user productivity.
 These applications help connect colleagues more efficiently by determining the most effective form of communication.

+{%p endif %}

+{%p if expressways %}

 Cisco Expressway

-Iron Bow proposes the Cisco Expressway/Mobile and Remote Access (MRA) solution to solve the need for circuits and voice gateways at each of the 387 VA ABC stores.
-Iron Bow will deploy Cisco Expressway Control and Expressway Edge in a clustered environment in the VA ABC Data centers.
+Iron Bow proposes the Cisco Expressway/Mobile and Remote Access (MRA) solution to solve the need for circuits and voice gateways at each of the 387 {{ customer }} stores.
+Iron Bow will deploy Cisco Expressway Control and Expressway Edge in a clustered environment in the {{ customer }} Data centers.
 Any MRA solution requires Expressway and Unified CM, with MRA-compatible soft clients and/or fixed endpoints.

 The solution can optionally include the IM and Presence Service and Unity Connection.
 Unified CM provides call control for both mobile and on-premises endpoints.
 Signaling traverses, the Expressway solution between the mobile endpoint and Unified CM.
 Media traverses the Expressway solution and is relayed between endpoints directly.
 All media is encrypted between the Expressway’s and the mobile endpoint.

+{%p endif %}

+{%p if cer %}

 Cisco Emergency Responder